lerna-lite/lerna-lite/README.md

    - [lerna publish --remove-package-fields](https://github.com/lerna-lite/lerna-lite/tree/main/packages/publish#--remove-package-fields-fields) (remove certain fields from `package.json` before publishing)
       - ie: Lerna-Lite itself uses it to remove `scripts` and `devDependencies`

 On a final note, the best feature of Lerna-Lite (versus Lerna) has to be its modularity.
 A large portion of the users are only interested in version/publish commands but on the other hand, a small minority are only interested in other commands like run/exec.
-Lerna-Lite offers you this flexibility by allowing the user to only install the command(s) that are of interest to you (see [installation](#cli-installation) below).
-Lastly the number 5 could be a concern for some users who are not interested to use Nx (like me personally) and want to have the power of Lerna but keep their download to the bare minimum.
+Lerna-Lite offers you this flexibility by allowing the user to install only the command(s) that you are interested in using (see [installation](#cli-installation) below).
+Lastly the number 5(shown above) could be a concern for some users who are not interested to use Nx (like me) and still want to have the power of Lerna but keep their download to the bare minimum.

 ### This lib will help you with